 Step 2) Effective Techniques for White Film Removal

-When faced with the pesky problem of a white film on your wood floors, it’s essential to arm yourself with effective techniques to tackle this issue head-on.
+When faced with the pesky problem of haze on your wood floors, it’s essential to arm yourself with effective techniques to tackle this issue head-on.
 Several methods can help you restore the natural shine and beauty of your wood floors.

 One commonly recommended approach is to use an ammonia solution.
 Mix about 1 cup of ammonia with a gallon of water.
 Apply this solution sparingly to the affected areas using a microfiber cloth or mop.
 Be sure to rinse thoroughly after application and dry the floor immediately to prevent any moisture damage.